ARU1-TEAM/Arch-installation/README.md

 ~~~

 ### Creating Partitions
+WARNING: pay attention to the following instructions, this will erase everything that's on your disk.

+First we will select the disk you want to install Arch on.
 If you don't know what disk you want to install Arch on, Type this.
 ~~~ sh
 fdisk -l
 ~~~
-Now that you know which disk you are using (in our case, `sda`) we can run this to select the disk and create the partitions
+Now that you know which disk you are using (in our case, `sda`) we can run this to select the disk.
 ~~~ sh
 fdisk /dev/sda
 ~~~

-WARNING: pay attention to the following instructions, this will erase everything that's on your disk.
-Also make shure you selected the right one.
-If you are not shure at all, you can just type `m` to get the `help` command.
+Now we can create the partitions.
 - First type `g` to create a new empty GTP partition table
 - Then type `n` to create a new partition.
 You can leave everything by default (by pressing `enter`) here except the last sector.
 You will type `+550M` for the last sector.
 Then press `enter`
 - Then type `n` again.
 Leave the two first option by default like the first one.
 And type `+2G` for the last sector.
 Then press `enter`